A versatile verb built around the idea of "coming to rest"

 verb suffix

-Quedar means to remain or to be left and is related to the English word quiet0, as something that remains or is left over has gone quiet and settled into place.
+Quedar means to remain or to be left and is related to the English word quiet0, like something that has gone quiet and settled into place - staying where it is.

 quedar